 I am a registered licensed clinical social worker (LCSW-R) in the states of New York and Maine.
-I have over nine years of experience working as a psychotherapist with adults, families and children.
+I have over 12 years of experience working as a psychotherapist with adults, families and children.
 I work within different therapeutic frameworks – dynamic interpretation, mindfulness based practices, Accelerated Experiential Dynamic Therapy (AEDP) and Dialectical Behavioral Therapy (DBT), tailoring a treatment to suit each client’s needs accordingly.
-I am a level two AEDP therapist and received advanced DBT training from Behavioral Tech.
+I am a level three AEDP therapist and received advanced DBT training from Behavioral Tech.
 I continue ongoing training in AEDP, DBT and other modalities and also supervise and train clinicians.
 I received my MSW from NYU where I am now part of the faculty and a Field Instructor teaching and supervising master level students.
 I received my undergraduate from Ben Gurion University in Israel.

 After graduating from NYU I worked for Westchester Jewish Community Services treating adults, families, children and couples.
 I joined the clinic’s DBT team and ultimately became its leader.
 Later I formed and supervised the DBT team at Columbus Park, an eating disorder clinic in NYC.
 Today, alongside my private practice I am a clinical supervisor at The Crime Victims Treatment Center treating survivors of interpersonal trauma and supervising staff.
 In addition to individual therapy I run skills groups and a processing group for male survivors of childhood sexual abuse.

 I have vast experience working with depression, anxiety, survivors of trauma, complex trauma, childhood sexual abuse, borderline personality disorder and adjustment issues related to day to day life.
 I work with different populations and with individuals who identify in diverse ways.
 I strive to create my practice as a safe and non-judgmental place, whoever you are.

 Born and raised in Israel I moved to NYC to get my graduate degree from NYU.
 I speak English and Hebrew as mother tongues and treat in both languages.